exteranto/exteranto.github.io/articles/ioc-container.md

 #### Via Class Decorators

 Exteranto provides a set of class decorators that make binding dependencies to the container a piece of cake.
-There are two annotations and the only difference is the scope that the dependency is bound in.
+There are two annotations, and the only difference is the scope that the dependency is bound in.
 Either `@Singleton` to bind a service in a singleton scope or `@Binding`.

 > Note that, however, these decorators are convenient to use, it is discouraged
 > to use them in standalone packages to prevent container pollution.
 Packages
-> _should_ define their funcionalities in service providers.
+> _should_ define their functionalities in service providers.

 ```typescript
 import { Singleton } from '@exteranto/core'